asaromi/asaromi/README.md

 ### 👨🏻‍💻&nbsp;About Me

 - 💼 &nbsp; Have almost 4 years experiences on Web Development as Backend or Fullstack.
-Currently I'm a Fullstack Developer on Gunung Raja Paksi.
+Currently I'm a Fullstack Developer on MSIG Life Insurance.
 - 🌱 &nbsp; Having an interest in learning more about Coding, Cloud Architecture, and Linux or Open Source.
 - 📽️ &nbsp; Watching movies is my side activities.
 Yeah, I'm a Netflix and Hotstar+ subscriber.